appium/java-client/README.md

 - Constructors of the abstract `io.appium.java_client.AppiumDriver` were redesigned.
 Now they require a subclass of `io.appium.java_client.internal.JsonToMobileElementConverter`.
 Constructors of `io.appium.java_client.android.AndroidDriver` and `io.appium.java_client.ios.IOSDriver` are same still.
+- The `pushFile(String remotePath, File file)` was added to AndroidDriver
 - FIX of TouchAction.
 Instances of the TouchAction class are reusable now
 - FIX of the swiping issue (iOS, server version >= 1.5.0).
 Now the swiping is implemented differently by AndroidDriver and IOSDriver.
 Thanks to [@truebit](https://github.com/truebit) and [@nuggit32](https://github.com/nuggit32) for the catching.